raspberrypilearning/rpi-python-line-following/en/step_5.md

 ```python
 left_sensor.when_line = robot.left
 ```
-Now try to complete the remianin three lines
+Now try to complete the remaining three lines
 --- /hint --- --- hint ---
 Here are the four lines of code you need.
 If you're running your code from the terminal, you'll need to add `pause()` at the end as well.